Canine ear infections can be caused by various things, such as bacteria, mites, and yeast.

 Improving digestion by adding digestive enzymes such as Prozyme Original All-Natural Enzyme Supplement for Dogs and Cats to the food is therefore an extremely important component in controlling yeast.

-If your dog has a stronger digestive system, more nutrients from food can be digested and absorbed.
+If your dog has a stronger digestive system, it can digest and absorb more nutrients from food.
 As a result, the immune system will improve.

 Give your dog supplements of digestive enzymes with each meal.
 You may even want to double the recommended dosage for the first 2-3 weeks of treatment.
 If you have a senior dog, you should give him a higher dose of digestive enzymes during the whole course of treatment since older dogs usually cannot produce sufficient digestive enzymes on their own.

-In addition to a diet supplemented with digestive enzymes, you should also give your dog a probiotic supplement, such as VetriScience Laboratories Mega Probiotic for Dogs and Cats.
+In addition to digestive enzymes, you should also give your dog a probiotic supplement, such as VetriScience Laboratories Mega Probiotic for Dogs and Cats.
 Probiotics contain “friendly” bacteria that can keep yeast growth in check.
-This is particularly important if your dog has been prescribed antibiotics.
+This is particularly important if your dog has been on a course of antibiotics.